Searchers find black boxes of aircraft in deadly Nepal crash | Business

 - Nepal

-Searchers on Monday found both the cockpit voice recorder and flight data recorder from a passenger flight that crashed on Sunday, killing at least 68 people in Nepal's deadliest plane crash in 30 years, officials said.
-The data on the recorders may help investigators determine what caused the ATR 72 aircraft, carrying 72 people, to crash in clear weather just before landing in the tourist city of Pokhara.
+Searchers on Monday found both the cockpit voice recorder and flight data recorder from a passenger flight that crashed killing at least 68 people in Nepal's worst plane accident in 30 years, officials said.
+The data on the recorders may help investigators determine what caused the Yeti Airlines ATR 72 aircraft, carrying 72 people, to crash in clear weather on Sunday just before landing in the tourist city of Pokhara.

-Reuters footage from the crash site showed rescuers looking at the charred remains of the plane near a gorge in the mountains.
+Reuters footage from the crash site showed rescuers looking at the charred remains of the plane near the gorge.
 The plane, on a scheduled flight from Kathmandu to Pokhara, gateway to the scenic Annapurna mountain range, was carrying 57 Nepalis, five Indians, four Russians, two South Koreans, and one person each from Argentina, Ireland, Australia and France.

 Pokhara police official Ajay K.C. said the search-and-rescue operation, which stopped because of darkness on Sunday, had resumed.
-"We will take out the five bodies from the gorge and search for the remaining four that are still missing," he told Reuters.
+"We will search for the remaining four that are still missing," he told Reuters.
 "It is cloudy now... causing a problem in the search."

+Asked for comment, Sitaula, the Kathmandu airport official, denied that there was any conflict of interest in the functioning of CAAN.
+"The regulatory and service provider (airport management) officials are separate and there is no cross-movement between the two bodies operating under the same organisation," he said, referring to the CAAN.

+There are nine domestic airlines in Nepal, including Yeti Airlines and its unit Tara Air.
+Yeti and Tara plane crashes have killed at least 165 people in Nepal since 2000 out of a total of 359, according to data from CAAN.
+Another 75 people have died in helicopter crashes this century in Nepal, which is home to eight of the world's 14 highest mountains, including Everest, and where sudden weather changes can make for hazardous conditions.

 Experts say air accidents are usually caused by a combination of factors, and investigations can take months or longer.
-India's aviation regulator said it would take all measures to ensure safe aviation in the country's airspace.
+Anju Khatiwada, the co-pilot of Sunday's ill-fated aircraft lost her husband Dipak Pokhrel in a similar crash in 2006.
+Khatiwada's remains have not been identified but she is feared dead.

 Nepal has declared a day of national mourning on Monday and set up a panel to investigate the disaster and suggest measures to avoid such incidents in future.